equinor/cirrus-deploy/README.md

 Cirrus deployment scripts
 =========================

 These are the scripts for deploying OpenGoSim's Cirrus on-prem in Equinor.
-Our copy of the source is located at https://github.com/equinor/cirrus

 ## Deploying